Jeznar/GitRepo/Work_Log.md

 23.03.30 Updated Dask's shapechanger to manage expertise for Victoria in religion

+23.03.30 Added random barovian and vistana men to the choices for Dask's shapechanger

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)